 If not all of this content can be removed, what more can we do?

-After conducting a competitive analysis of analogous social networking platforms, I determined that doing such on Facebook must be approached with a unique sensitivity.
 When people share content on Facebook, it is an expression of their values, identity, and personhood online.
 Moderating content on Facebook is not only about aiding the needs of the viewer, but also respecting the freedom of expression for the poster.

 Approaching a Strategy